raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ## Group lifecycle

-MLS groups are parameterized by an MLS version number, as well as a ciphersuite.
-Just as the GroupID, both version and ciphersuite are fixed and cannot be changed throughout the lifetime of a group.
+Upon creation MLS groups are parameterized by a GroupID, an MLS version number, as well as a ciphersuite.
+All three parameters are fixed and cannot be changed throughout the lifetime of a group.

-Similarly, Groups capable of interoperability with the MIMI DS protocol MUST use a GroupContext extension that indicates the MIMI DS protocol version it was created with.
+Groups capable of interoperability with the MIMI DS protocol MUST use a GroupContext extension that indicates the MIMI DS protocol version with which it was created.
 This extension MUST NOT be changed throughout the lifetime of the group.

 While all these parameters cannot be changed throughout a group's lifetime, the